 Be Sad.
 Take a moment to be emotional and then move on.
 But if you have a hard time moving on, seek help.
 Talk to a counselor or a therapist or lean on friends to help you through these times.

-— This article is written by Chandra Cunningham, DC one of the members of Chambers Medical Group’s team of car accident chiropractors who offer a variety of treatments and therapies ranging from diagnostic testing various soft tissue therapies for car accidents and injuries in Kentucky.
+— This article is written by Chandra Cunningham, DC, one of the members of Chambers Medical Group’s team of car accident chiropractors who offer a variety of treatments and therapies ranging from diagnostic testing to various soft tissue therapies for car accidents and injuries in Kentucky.

 Have you been in a car accident?
 If you or somebody you know has been in a car accident, be sure that you seek medical attention from a car accident doctor or car accident chiropractor to treat your injuries.
 Visit Chambers Medical Group to receive world-class medical treatment for your injuries.

 Chambers Medical Group has car accident medical clinics in the following locations: